 for the Pi.
 I set aside a morning earlier this week to take the two boards for

-The Raspberry Pi is a self contained computer designed for educational use.
-Starting at the upper right corner in the figure above, we have:
+The Raspberry Pi is a self contained computer designed for educational use:

 - Ethernet connector

 An SD card slot is on the opposite side of the board.

 Getting Started With Pi videos on the element14 site

 The user guide refers to a custom Pi image for use with the sensor board.

 Since my boards came supplied with 8GB NOOBS SD cards, I went ahead and